kean/articles/2021-11-22-api-client.markdown

 Every backend has its quirks and usually requires a client optimized for it.
 This article is a collection of ideas that you can use for writing your clients.
 The goal is to use the minimum number of abstractions and make the code easy to understand and extend.

-The previous version of the client built using [Alamofire](https://github.com/Alamofire/Alamofire) and [RxSwift](https://github.com/ReactiveX/RxSwift) was a good design at the time, but with the recent Swift changes, I don’t think you need dependencies anymore.
+The previous version of the client was built using [Alamofire](https://github.com/Alamofire/Alamofire) and [RxSwift](https://github.com/ReactiveX/RxSwift).
+It was a good design at the time, but with the recent Swift changes, I don’t think you need dependencies anymore.
 I’m going with Apple technologies exclusively for this project: [URLSession](https://developer.apple.com/documentation/foundation/urlsession), [Codable](https://developer.apple.com/documentation/swift/codable), [Async/Await](https://developer.apple.com/videos/play/wwdc2021/10132/), and [Actors](https://developer.apple.com/videos/play/wwdc2021/10133/).

 ## Implementing a Client

-Let’s start by defining a type for representing requests – you’ll need it for API definitions later.
+Let’s start by defining a type for representing requests.
 It can be as complicated as you need, but here is a good starting point:

 <div class="language-swift highlighter-rouge"><div class="highlight"><pre class="highlight"><code><span class="kd">public</span> <span class="kd">struct</span> <span class="kc">Request</span><span class="o">&lt;</span><span class="kc">Response</span><span class="o">&gt;</span> <span class="p">{</span>
     <span class="k">var</span> <span class="nv">method</span><span class="p">:</span> <span class="xc">String</span>